 Failure to report within allocated time: Multiple data breaches cost Jackson Health System (JHS) $2.15 million.
 The OCR found JHS responsible for several breaches, including losing paper files and allowing a reporter to share a photo of an operating room that contained patient information.
 In addition, an employee was found to have been selling patient PHI since 2011.
 The OCR determined that JHS did not disclose information about the breach in time and neglected to keep a working HIPAA compliance program in effect.

-Patient data was viewable online: The Texas Health and Human Services Commission were penalized $1.6 million for allowing patients’ ePHI to be openly viewed on the internet.
+Patient data was viewable online: The Texas Health and Human Services Commission was penalized $1.6 million for allowing patients’ ePHI to be openly viewed on the internet.
 It was determined that it had failed to conduct a proper risk analysis when moving data from a secure server to a public server.

 Other emerging trends that will affect HIPAA